Drinking Water Supply and Quality

 Challenges Ahead

-• Ensuring reliable water delivery infrastructure
+• Ensuring reliable water delivery infrastructure, ex., replacing aging water mains

 • Ensuring proactive response to drought conditions